What if a close contact at school tests positive?

-From 16 August, if the close contact is under 18, they will not have to self-isolate (in line with the policy for fully vaccinated adults) but will be asked to take an PCR test immediately, other than for very young children identified as non-household contacts, and they will not need to self-isolate while awaiting the results of the test.
+If the close contact is under 18, they will not have to self-isolate (in line with the policy for fully vaccinated adults) but will be asked to take an PCR test immediately, other than for very young children identified as non-household contacts, and they will not need to self-isolate while awaiting the results of the test.
 If the PCR test is positive, they will be required to self-isolate for 10 days from the date of the test.
-NHS Test and Trace will then get in touch to identify close contacts (see points 5 and 6 above).
-Further guidance on these changes to self-isolation will be provided shortly.
+NHS Test and Trace will then get in touch to identify close contacts.

 If my child/I have symptoms of Coronavirus